meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/git/README.md

 ### Dev mode

-When a repository has the flag `devMode` set, meveo will detect whenever a file in the repository is overriden (before even commited) and will emit a `org.meveo.model.dev.FileChangedEvent` that your code might want to observe
+When a repository has the flag `devMode` set, meveo will detect whenever a file in the repository is overriden (before even commited) and will emit a `org.meveo.model.dev.FileChangedEvent` that your code might want to observe.
+It will more important analyse the files modified and update the module (compile the functions, create or update entites,...)

 ## Git Actions